-- Incorporate green infrastructure into transportation projects Α where possible and expand tree canopy throughout the city with streetscape improvements, plantings and tree canopy, transit shelters, and other public realm improvements. - Test and use materials on transportation infrastructure projects that reduce urban heat island effect especially in Denver's most heat vulnerable communities. - Promote streets and alleys as key components of the City's drainage and water systems by establishing a program to green alleys with vegetation and by installing permeable materials. - Increase DOTI's role to protect and coordinate with forestry to champion urban tree canopy within public right-of-way by coordinating with Urban Forestry to ensure DOTI operates as an agency that improves public space. - Leverage bicycle and pedestrian infrastructure improvements and other major multimodal projects as opportunities to place green infrastructure and integrate stormwater management into transportation projects where possible to cool streets.
+Incorporate green infrastructure into transportation projects and expand tree canopy throughout the city with streetscape improvements, plantings and tree canopy, transit shelters, and other public realm improvements.

+B Test and use materials on transportation infrastructure projects that reduce urban heat island effect especially in Denver's most heat vulnerable communities.

+Promote streets and alleys as key components of the City's drainage and water systems by establishing a program to green alleys with vegetation and by installing permeable materials.

+Increase DOTI's role to protect and champion urban tree canopy within public right-of-way by coordinating with Urban Forestry to ensure DOTI operates as an agency that improves public space.

-Increase in tree canopy. + Increase comfort
+E Leverage bicycle and pedestrian infrastructure improvements and other major multimodal projects as opportunities to place green infrastructure and integrate stormwater management into transportation projects to cool streets.

+Green infrastructure in Denver is critical for cooling our streets.